Nimbus Records: Description

 Nimbus Records was the first company to master and press compact discs in the UK, and developed and sold equipment for these purposes.
 It became part of the Mirror Group in 1987.
 Following the demise of Robert Maxwell, the equipment company was spun off and the intellectual property rights to the Nimbus Records catalogue were ultimately re-acquired by the original owners under the name of Wyastone Estate Limited.
 Wyastone Estate operates Wyastone Business Park, Wyastone Concert Hall and the Nimbus Foundation, Nimbus Records, and Nimbus Disc On Demand.
 The latter is a short-run disc manufacturing capability that has enabled Nimbus Records to make virtually all its catalogue of recordings from the earliest times available to record-buyers.

-Another activity Nimbus Records is known for is the use of advanced "piano roll" techniques to recapture on CD the recordings once made by famous composers and pianists before the breakthrough of the 78 rpm disks.
-This involves restoring and improving the mechanisms used by the Aeolian company, once sold under "Duo Art" or the "reproducing piano".
-This original German inventions from the early 20th century was widely introduced in the USA in the 1920s and permitted individual key dynamics and real "una corda" pedal effects.
-The Aeolian Company folded during the depression, but many rolls from artists like Hoffmann, Friedmann, Percy, Lamond, Paderewsky, Cortot and many others still exist and have been faithfully transferred to a series of CDs, e.g., the Grand Piano Series.

-The label was one of the first major Western classical labels to also record Indian classical music digitally and market alongside its Western counterpart.

 In 2001 a new holding company was established, Wyastone Estate which was the umbrella over Nimbus Records, Nimbus Disc and Print, Nimbus Music Publishing, Wyastone CD Distribution and Wyastone Business Park.
 In 2004 Wyastone Estate opened a short run CD manufacturing plant.
 This enabled Nimbus Records to continue adding new titles to the catalogue without being forced to delete the back catalogue.
 In 2014 Nimbus Records held a catalogue of over 1500 in stock CD titles, their biggest catalogue to date.
 The label also presses and distributes the recordings of Lyrita.